1972 Montreal Museum of Fine Arts robbery: Works stolen

-Most of the paintings taken were small works around a foot (31 cm) along their longest dimension; the three smallest (the Brueghels and Millet's La barrateuse) were less than 80 sqin, smaller than a standard letter-size piece of paper.
-The largest was the Courbet, at 287/8 by 361/8 inches (28.875 by), with the Gainsborough and Corot's Dreamer close behind.
+Most of the paintings taken were small works around 32 centimetres (12.5 in) along their longest dimension; the three smallest (the Brueghels and Millet's La barrateuse) were less than 80 sqin, smaller than a standard letter-size piece of paper.
+The largest was the Courbet, at 28.875 by (28 7/8 × 36 1/8 inches), with the Gainsborough and Corot's Dreamer close behind.
 It was possible that when the thieves ran away each of them held a batch of smaller paintings in one hand and a larger one in the other.